 - Browse the royalty-free images, and you’re done.

 The results that are now shown should consist only of images that you are allowed to use and modify without paying a fee.
-However, you should also make sure to check on the websites for information on how you have to credit the images and how to download for free in full resolution.
+However, you should also make sure to check on the websites for information on how you have to credit the images and how to download them for free in full resolution.
 Even if there is no requirement to add credit to the creators and photographs, it would be a nice gesture to add their name and maybe a link to their homepage.
 They are offering their work for free, after all, to the whole of the world to use.

 The results are likely to include various websites that offer creative commons licensed photos or other royalty-free media that you could also browse directly, but sometimes it is good to use Google as a single search engine instead of browsing each site separately.
 If you would like to check their websites directly or upload your own photos for everybody to use, you can check the following sites, for example:

-I hope you found this step-by-step guide, or click-by-click guide, if you prefer that, any useful.
+I hope you found this step-by-step guide, or click-by-click guide if you prefer that, any useful.
 If you ever feel uncertain about using any images or photos, or even videos or music, you should always double-check.
 There can be costly consequences for you, your family, or your employer if this is overlooked as if there were no copyrights at all.
-Thanks for reading and have fun blogging!
+Thanks for reading, and have fun blogging!